 Famous Illinois Gamblers

 Some gamblers are worth looking up to.
 Those are the guys who win big money playing poker, or the guys who can singlehandedly bust the house every time they sit down at a blackjack table.
 And then there's the famous Black Sox.

 We're talking, of course, about the 1919 Chicago White Sox.
 They intentionally threw the 1919 World Series to the Cincinnati Reds in a gambling scandal that rocked the league for years to come.
 Needless to say, no one really looks up to the eight members who were banned from baseball for life.

 There are many in Illinois who want online gambling regulated within state lines.
 In March 2013, a bill was introduced to expand land-based casino options in Illinois as well as introduce Internet gambling.
 Illinois governor Pat Quinn recently vetoed a bill that would have seen Chicago get a bricks-and-mortar casino, so it's not clear how this legislation will play out.

-But even without a bill that legalizes and recognizes online gambling, Illinois residents are free to play at the many online casinos and poker sites that are run from outside of state lines.
+But even without a bill that legalizes and recognizes online gambling, Illinois residents from everywhere from Rockford to Joliet are free to play at the many online casinos and poker sites that are run from outside of state lines.
 Many of the online casino properties even offer bonuses designed especially for American players.

 The Future of Illinois Casino Gambling

 Illinois gamblers have options.
 Whether it's betting on horses online, gambling at a riverboat casino, or anteing up at an Illinois online casino site that's open to players all over the world, the future of gambling in Illinois looks bright.

 Sure, residents of Chicago might not have a casino downtown quite yet.
 And yes, the riverboat casino sizes are still a bit restrictive.
 But compared to some other states that don't offer any form of gambling, Illinois online gamblers and land-based casino players are in a good spot.